Challenge level: 3 out of 5

 This morning, we cross the bridge, before ascending through rhododendron and pine forests.
 We soon come across the local ‘chai’ (tea) shop, where we take a rest and enjoy the spectacular mountain scenery.
 We may spot the Gaddi Tribal people leading their cattle up to the high pastures of Lak and Triund.
 Continuing our ascent after lunch, we finally reach our camp on a meadow at Triund, which faces the breath-taking, permanently snow-capped peaks of the Dhauladhur mountain range.
 The Dhauladhar range is a southern branch of the main outer Himalayan chain of mountains.
 It rises spectacularly from the Indian plains to the north of Kangra.
 The highest peak in the range is the Hanuman ji Ka Tiba, or 'White Mountain', referred to as the 'Dhauladhar Matterhorn’, about 5,639 m high.

 Our trek today is a challenging ascent to see the fascinating Laka Got, which lies at the tip of a glacier.
-We have the opportunity to trek across the glacier to reach Lahes Cave, an overnight shelter used by the shepherds when travelling over the mountains with their sheep.
+Across the glacier, we can see Lahes Cave, an overnight shelter used by the shepherds when travelling over the mountains with their sheep.
 We return to our camp at Triund for our last night under a clear night sky.
 Look out for shooting stars!

 Following breakfast at the campsite, we trek over a grassy ridge and catch a final unrestricted view of the surrounding snow-capped peaks.
 Our trek continues with a steep descent to the Bahgsu Nallaha stream, which we cross by hopping over the boulders with help from our guides.
 We push on towards Bhagsu Nag, an ancient Hindu temple dedicated to Lord Shiva and Bhagsu Nag, the snake god.
 A freshwater spring, in which pilgrims take a holy dip, flows through the temple.
 We continue to our finish line at Dharamsala.